 But what if Shakespeare is not real?
-Would that destroyed the ideology of individualism?
+Would that destroy the ideology of individualism?
 Would it make liberalism look foolish?
 But let us assume that non-whites do worship and follow Bloom.
-Well, that is already having.
-Right now, there is a CIA propaganda attempt of putting non-white actors in pop culture, all to subvert and promote the liberal and egalitarian agenda of modernity.
+Well, that is already happening.
+Right now, there is a CIA propaganda attempt to put non-white actors in pop culture, all to subvert and promote the liberal and egalitarian agenda of modernity.
 Bloom is only working on behalf of the CIA and “black little mermaids” by fighting for a multicultural Shakespeare.
 He claims he’s against it, but gladly would choose a black professor teaching Shakespeare over the white guy because of “meritocracy.”

-Bloom talks about how much Jacques Derrida is destroying “the western canon,” but gladly, on Richard Rorty terms, let Derrida do his “social justice.”
-Derrida belongs in the same modernity Bloom is arguing for.
+Bloom talks about how much Jacques Derrida is destroying “the Western canon,” but gladly, on Richard Rorty's terms, let Derrida do his “social justice.”
+Derrida belongs to the same modernity Bloom is arguing for.
 Bloom, the landlord, is only asking the noisy teenager to “keep it down.”

-Going back on what modernity is, modernity ultimately is a party of fake gods, of a high school reunion party forced upon everyone else in the neighborhood.
-I don’t want to be apart of modernity.
-In fact, I would like to see a swift end of it.
-I am an anti-modernist, and furthermore, an egoist looking out for myself.
+Going back to what modernity is, modernity ultimately is a party of fake gods, of a high school reunion party forced upon everyone else in the neighborhood.
+I don’t want to be a part of modernity.
+I would like to see a swift end to it.
+I am an anti-modernist, and an egoist looking out for myself.

 Anti-capitalism is a form of anti-modernity.
-Race realism, and acknowledging the difference between man and woman, is a form of anti-modernity.
+Race realism, and acknowledging the difference between men and women, is a form of anti-modernity.
 Being against transhumanism is a form of anti-modernity.
 Heideggerianism to Aleksandr Duginist “multipolarity” is a form of anti-modernity.
 Hell, even Max Stirner is an anti-modernist.

 This does not mean Marxism, feminism, and multiculturalism are opposed to modernity.
-In fact, I see these schools encouraging and adapting to anti-modernity.
+I see these schools encouraging and adapting to anti-modernity.